mulderp/mulderp.github.com/_posts/2013-01-26-what-is-modular-architecture.md

 tags: MVC JavaScript Ruby Mobile
 ---

 A number of patterns are driven by making systems modular, a concept that I read in [Object-Oriented-Sofatware Construction](http://en.wikipedia.org/wiki/Object-Oriented_Software_Construction) some years ago.
-Modular code (and data) should be easier to re-use, and allows to extend and adapt ideas where needed.

 Modules are abstractions to make software easier to write and to maintain, and ane of the most important pattern in application that faces users is called Model-View-Controller (MVC).
 A nice background discussion by Trygve Reenskaug (who discovered the MVC pattern in the 1970ies) can be found [here](https://groups.google.com/group/object-composition/msg/b9366f3bc78a33f8), I will use the following definitions for MVC: